Caspar and Anna Katharina Göttmann

 In the Spring of 1891, Caspar (now Casper) and Anna Katharina (now Anna or Annie) arrived in Albina.
 The family name is now typically listed as Gettman.

-In 1900, Casper and Anna are living at 772 Grand Avenue North (now 3622 NE Grand Avenue) and he is working as a setter for E.S.
+In 1900, Casper and Anna are living at 772 Grand Avenue North (now 3622 NE Grand Avenue), and he is working as a setter for E.S.
 Lumber Company (a sawmill).
 Two more children, Emma (born Dec.
 1892) and Alfred (born Aug.
 1894) joined the family.

 Casper died on September 22, 1936.

-Anna Katharina died on on January 24, 1940.
+Anna Katharina died on January 24, 1940.

-Anna Katharina died on on January 24, 1940.
+Anna Katharina died on January 24, 1940.

 Sources